nuwave/lighthouse/docs/master/digging-deeper/adding-types-programmatically.md

 ## Native PHP types

-While Lighthouse is a schema first GraphQL server and primarily uses the SDL, you can also use native PHP type definitions.
+While Lighthouse is an SDL-first GraphQL server, you can also use native PHP type definitions.

 Check out the [webonyx/graphql-php documentation](http://webonyx.github.io/graphql-php/type-system/)
 on how to define types.